caldera-heat/.github/README.md

 You can learn more about calderas from [National Geographic](https://education.nationalgeographic.org/resource/calderas/).

 One of our favourites is the world's largest caldera [Apolaki](https://en.wikipedia.org/wiki/Apolaki_Caldera), or "Giant Lord", discovered as recently as 2019 by Filipina scientist Jenny Anne Barretto.
 Another is [Lake Toba](https://en.wikipedia.org/wiki/Lake_Toba) in Sumatra, which is the result of a supervolcanic eruption that occurred 69,000 to 77,000 years ago.

+## This repository

+This `.github` repository defines some automations and style guides for our various digital tools and other repositories. **Developers please note** that the contents of this repository are **public**.